ApiniLabs/PAC-ID/README.md

 **Q: Why not having a visual element inside the QR code?**

 **A:** Putting an icon or any other visual element in the center of a QR code the free storage space for content will be decreased.
 Since we want the QR codes as small as possible wo placed the visual element next to the QR code.
+Also, rendering QR codes with an icon inside to a small display or label with low resolution is not that easy.

 **Q: I have a better idea, how can I contribute?**